 We are a part of the RF-PTCAS, an online application system that allows candidates to apply to multiple residency programs with one application.
 Furthermore, formal residency application submission is also required through the University of Kentucky Employment website.

-University of Kentucky application period begins: January 3rd.
+University of Kentucky application period begins: early January.

 Interviews for qualified applicants: Mid-February.

 The University of Kentucky is committed to a diverse and inclusive workforce by ensuring all our students, faculty, and staff work in an environment of openness and acceptance.
 We strive to foster a community where people of all backgrounds, identities, and perspectives can feel secure and welcome.
 We also value the well-being of each of our employees and are dedicated to creating a healthy place to work, learn and live.
 In the interest of maintaining a safe and healthy environment for our students, employees, patients and visitors the University of Kentucky is a Tobacco & Drug Free campus.

 As an Equal Opportunity Employer, we strongly encourage veterans, individuals with disabilities, women, and all minorities to consider our employment opportunities.

 Applicants requesting disability accommodations must do so by filing a request that details necessary accommodations in writing with the program office.
 Requests can be mailed to either:

 Any candidate offered a position may be required to pass pre-employment screenings as mandated by University of Kentucky Human Resources.
 These screenings may include a national background check and/or drug screen.

 Please feel free to contact Ryan McGuire or John Jurjans with questions concerning the program at: